 Ishinomaki, a large city in Miyagi Prefecture, suffered the biggest losses of life and property of any municipality when the tsunami inundated much of the city's waterfront districts and low lying neighborhoods.
 Hiyoriyama Park, a hilltop park in the center of Ishinomaki, overlooks the parts of the city that were flooded by the high waters.
 A large memorial park is planned for the coastal district below Hiyoriyama Park.

-The tsunami hit Minamisanriku hard and swept away nearly the entire city center.
-Over the past years, the grounds of the former city center were elevated by over ten meters to better protect the city from future tsunami.
+The tsunami hit Minamisanriku hard and swept away nearly the entire town center.
+Over the past years, the grounds of the former town center were elevated by over ten meters to better protect it from future tsunami.
 The red skeleton of Minamisanriku's Crisis Management Center was left standing on ground zero and has become a prime symbol of the disaster.
-A memorial park is scheduled to be opened around the ruined building around 2020.
+A memorial park is scheduled to be opened around the ruined building in late 2019.

 Kesennuma is a major commercial fishing port and one of the country's busiest bonito and swordfish processors.
 The tsunami destroyed several parts of the city and left its fishing industry in shambles.
 In the meantime, the fish market has been repaired, and the industry has recovered.